adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 ## Epistemic Futures

-From academies to algorithms: *how do we move from symbolic institutional monopolies to distributed legitimacy?* **Blockchain, NFTs, and DAO ecosystems are not buzzwords—they are symbolic infrastructures for a culture of transparency, co-creation, and resilience**.
+From academies to algorithms: *how do we move, within the cultural framework, from institutional **symbolic monopolies** to distributed legitimacy?* **Blockchain, NFTs, and DAO ecosystems are not buzzwords—they are symbolic infrastructures for a culture of transparency, co-creation, and resilience**.

 Philosophical and conceptual exploration of how intelligent algorithms intersect with physical systems — from the ethics of autonomy to the symbolic logic of swarm coordination.
 My focus is on ideas: how robotics, AI, and symbolic computation can inspire adaptive infrastructures for a posthuman ecology of meaning.